Do Restaurants in Your State Disclose Where Shrimp Are From?

 Those who do not use a menu will have to display a prominent sign with the same information near the entrance.
 The Louisiana Department of Health will enforce the provisions of the bill through its foodservice health inspection programs.

 The law went into effect immediately, and Louisiana restaurant patrons are now the beneficiaries.
-In this linked article in the Baton Rouge Business Report this week, ASPA’s own Dr. David Veal talks about how little imported seafood is inspected <for banned chemicals and antibiotics> and that there is talk that it could be a model for other states to follow.
+In this linked article in the Baton Rouge Business Report, ASPA’s own Dr. David Veal talked about how little imported seafood is inspected for banned chemicals and antibiotics and that there is talk that it could be a model for other states to follow.

 What is YOUR state doing to make sure you know where the shrimp you eat in restaurants are from?

 For more information about our U.S. wild-caught Wild American Shrimp, including news, interesting facts, history, recipes, and more, you are invited to explore our website americanshrimp.com.

 On an episode of “The Dr. Oz Show,” Dr. Oz discussed various thoughts and issues revolving around shrimp, both American and imported, wild-caught and farm-raised....